Breaking down the Steelers scenarios before week 17 - Mash Viral

 That, my friends, is a list of collaborators of the Steelers who missed at least a quarter of the season due to an injury.
 Only Conner and Smith-Schuster among them did not land in the injured reserve.

-So, yes, it has not been as much an uphill battle as a vertical climb up the face of the mountain.
+So, yes, it has not been as much an uphill battle as it has been a vertical free climb up the face of the mountain.
 Everest for this year's Steelers.
 And yet, here they are, clinging to life and waiting for an opportunity in the postseason.

 This is how the Steelers come in (and a huge thank you to my colleague Chris Carter for using his lawyer brain to help me analyze the landscape):